Seminole Nation of Oklahoma: Economic development and programs

-The Seminole Nation of Oklahoma operates three gaming casinos, three tribal smoke shops, three gasoline stations, and a truck stop, which generate revenues for welfare, education, housing and economic development.
+The Seminole Nation of Oklahoma operates three gaming casinos, three tribal smoke shops, three gasoline stations, and a truck stop, which generate revenues for welfare, education, housing, and economic development.
 They operate their own housing authority, an alcohol and substance abuse program, a business and corporate regulatory commission, several family services, a food distribution program, environmental protection program, and social service programs.
 They issue their own tribal vehicle tags.
-In addition, the tribe administers their share of the judgment trust from the 1990 land claim settlement, from which members can draw for educational and other benefits.
+In addition, the tribe administers their share of the judgment trust from the 1990 land claim settlement, from which citizens can draw for educational and other benefits.
 Their annual economic impact was $81 million in 2010.

 Tourism and recreation

 The Nation holds its annual celebration, Seminole Nation Days, on the third weekend in September at the Mekusukey Mission Grounds, to celebrate tribal heritage and culture.
 The event is free and open to the public.
 The Nation provides free concerts, carnivals, and cultural events with the featured performer on Saturday evening.
 Other events include an art contest, banquet, princess pageant, cultural events, parade, and sports competitions.
 Food, art, and craft vendors and demonstrators are also on-site.
 A free traditional dinner is provided.
 Estimated attendance is 10,000.

 The Mekusukey Mission has RV campsite facilities available year-round for a nominal fee.
-Also at the Mission are softball fields and a gymnasium, where tribal members hold athletic and cultural events year round.
+Also at the Mission are softball fields and a gymnasium, where tribal citizens hold athletic and cultural events year-round.

 Traditional dances are held throughout the spring and summer months at ceremonial grounds.
 Visitors are reminded to treat cultural ceremonies and grounds with utmost respect and decorum.
 Invited attendees must adhere to the strict cultural guidelines and refrain from taking any photographs, videos and sound recordings.

 Located in the town of Wewoka, the Seminole Nation Museum features exhibits on Seminole culture and history.
 An adjoining gallery and craft shop features contemporary and traditional Seminole crafts, including the women's brilliant patchwork textiles.